 Lessons from the national service schemes of the 1950s and 1960s

 The lessons of the universal national service scheme of the 1950s and the selective scheme of the 1960s remain largely relevant to Australia’s present strategic situation.
 As do other subsequent developments in Australia's strategic security setting, demographics and society.

 From the national strategic security or military operational viewpoints, universal or even selective national service makes little sense unless very large numbers are required quickly and equitably at a time of significant force expansion.

-There would also now be demographic, equity and OH&S impacts on a contemporary national service scheme.
+There would also now be demographic, equity and work-health and safety impacts on a contemporary national service scheme.

 There are less 18-25 year olds as a percentage of the population than there were in the 1960s and 1970s.
-Many more of them are going on to tertiary education or training (the percentage has increased from 27 to nearly 50 per cent over the last 25 years).
+Many more of them are going on to tertiary education or training (the percentage has increased from 27 to 50 per cent over the last 25 years).